-reading time: 3 minutes- / –full checklist download (PDF) below–

 Make sure you understand the underlying motivation by following up with why?

 Make the annual appraisal meaningful and be mindful.
-There are always reasons for poor performance that you are not aware of and that have nothing to do with the skills or competencies of your direct reports.
+There are always reasons for poor performance that you are not aware of and that have nothing to do with the skills or competencies of your team members.
 Set the stage by asking these questions and asking why when needed.
-Treat the answers of your direct reports with openness and fairness.
+Treat the answers of your team members with openness and fairness.

 And then proceed in a well-documented and formal fashion with the targets and achievements for the past year.

-Some of my clients that ask me for career coaching, address the point that they do not feel that they get what they deserve in terms of financial rewards, secondary benefits or promotions.
+Some of my clients that ask me for leadership performance coaching & development, address the point that they do not feel that they get what they deserve in terms of financial rewards, secondary benefits or promotions.
 Arguments that are raised are mostly related to what is achieved (and less to what is expected), related to what colleagues earn or questioning why co-workers received a promotion.

 A wise HR director gave me once a very important tip: